hksung/TAALES-doc-test/docs/11_word neighbor information/3_pgraphic.md

 # Phonographic neighborhood
-**Phonographic neighborhood** words that are both orthographic and phonological neighbors of a target word.
+- **Definition: Phonographic neighborhood** words that are both orthographic and phonological neighbors of a target word.
 They differ by one letter and one sound simultaneously.

 ### OG_N
 - **Description**: Average frequency of phonographic neighborhood for a particular word.